Updating Results

 • EDUC1028 Teaching and Learning in Context

-• EDUC1036 Holistic Care For Young Children
+• EDUC1036 Holistic Care for Young Children

-• EDUC2046 Foundations Of Language And Literacy
+• EDUC2046 Foundations of Language and Literacy

-• EDUC2059 Mathematical development - B-5 years Numeracy and Mathematics
+• EDUC2059 Mathematical Development - B-5 years Numeracy and Mathematics

-• EDUC2064 Pedagogical Documentation In Early Childhood
+• EDUC2064 Pedagogical Documentation in Early Childhood

-• EDUC3046 Aboriginal and Torres Strait Islander students: Culturally Responsive Connections
+• EDUC3046 Aboriginal and Torres Strait Islander Students: Culturally Responsive Connections

-• EDUC2068 Scientific and Digital Inquiry In Early Childhood
+• EDUC2068 Scientific and Digital Inquiry in Early Childhood

-• EDUC2066 Catering for Children With Special Needs
+• EDUC2066 Catering for Children with Special Needs

-• EDUC3061 Families and partnerships in teaching and learning
+• EDUC3061 Families and Partnerships in Teaching and Learning

-• EDUC3063 Language and literacy 1
+• EDUC3063 Language and Literacy 1

 • EDUC3093 The Educational Leader

-• EDUC3054 The Reflective practitioner
+• EDUC3054 The Reflective Practitioner

-• EDUC3065 Communication needs and challenges in ECE
+• EDUC3065 Communication Needs and Challenges in ECE

-• EDUC3064 Early intervention in early childhood contexts
+• EDUC3064 Early Intervention in Early Childhood Contexts

-• EDUC3056 Trends in early learning
+• EDUC3056 Trends in Early Childhood Education and Care

 • EDUC3094 Professional Experience 3: Early Childhood Education (3-5 years)